 Growth and Value Basics

-In a nutshell, both terms indicate where a particular stock might be trading relative to certain underlying fundamentals and perceptions.
+Both terms indicate where a particular stock might be trading relative to certain underlying fundamentals and perceptions.
 Although there can be some slight variance in definition between different investment firms, publications, or commentators, growth and value are two different approaches to equity investing that focus on projected appreciation in the case of growth positions or purchasing undervalued stocks in a value-oriented approach.

 Growth Investing